aleena212/Weather-Forecast/README.md

-# Weather-Forecast
+# 🌦️ Weather Forecast Web App

-This is a simple and responsive Weather Forecast web application developed using HTML, CSS, and JavaScript.
-It allows users to search for any city and view real-time weather information including temperature, humidity, and weather conditions.
+A simple and responsive Weather Forecast web application built using **HTML**, **CSS**, and **JavaScript**.
+This app allows users to check real-time weather information for any city using a weather API.

-Features:
+## 🔧 Features

-Search weather by city name
+- 🌍 Search weather by city name
-Displays temperature, humidity, and general weather conditions Responsive design for mobile and desktop
+- ☀️ Real-time temperature, humidity, and weather conditions
+- 📱 Responsive design for mobile and desktop
-Real-time updates using a weather API
-Technologies Used:
-HTML for structure
+- 🔄 Dynamic UI updates based on fetched weather data

+## 🛠️ Tech Stack

+- **HTML** – For structure
-CSS for styling and layout
+- **CSS** – For styling and responsive layout
-JavaScript for functionality and API integration
+- **JavaScript** – For API integration and interactivity

+## 🌐 API Used

+- OpenWeatherMap API *(or mention the one you used)*